 But there is something else you should consider – namely the difference between regulated and unregulated bridging loans, which we’ll focus on in the forthcoming paragraphs.

-Regulated loans must be in accordance with the Financial Conduct Authority (FCA) rules and regulations.
-This is why many people consider getting an FCA regulated bridging loan, as it is a better alternative in some cases.
+Regulated loans must be in accordance with the Financial Conduct Authority (FCA) rules and regulations, as mentioned above.

-On the other hand, when a loan is secured against an investment property, this means that it could also be unregulated – just as it is the case we outlined above.
+On the other hand, when a loan is secured against an investment property, it is unregulated – as it is commercial.

 That doesn’t mean that they are anything short of professional.
-Therefore, if you were wondering what makes a bridging loan regulated, this would be the main distinction between the two categories.
+Therefore, if you were wondering what makes a bridging loan regulated or unregulated, this would be the main distinction between the two categories.

 Usually, a bridging loan is appropriate for purchasing both commercial and residential properties.
 That is to say, you might consider it if you are a private owner, investor or developer.